kalharbi/sieveable-material/android-material-design.md

   - [**Screenshot**:](#modal-bottom-sheet-screenshot)

   ![Bottom sheet - Google Photos](images/bottom-sheets-1.png)

   Modal Bottom Sheet.

   ![Bottom sheet - Google Maps](images/bottom-sheets-2.png)

   Persistent Bottom Sheet.

   <a name="modal-bottom-sheet-code-example"></a><a name="modal-bottom-sheet-code-example"></a>
   - [**Code Examples**:](#modal-bottom-sheet-code-example)
   Bottoms sheets can be implemented using the Design Support Library.

+  + Using the Design Support Library
     + Modal Bottom Sheet:
   Use the `android.support.design.widget.BottomSheetDialogFragment` class.

     + Persistent Bottom Sheet.
   Use the `android.support.design.widget.BottomSheetBehavior`

   For a sample app using the design support library, see [BottomSheetSample](https://github.com/NikolaDespotoski/BottomSheetSample)